I didn’t get into steampunk to be an activist.

 You want steampunk to be a novelty, a LOLcat, a meme.
 I want it to be my life.
 Which of us is going to fight harder for it?

-I don’t know, but Fisk and Markotin seem to have gone and we’re still here.
+I don’t know, but Fisk has left, Markotin is gone, and we’re still here.

 In the end, it didn’t take much of a fight.

 When this website was still called The Gatehouse, we pushed back against the politicization of steampunk at The Gatehouse and the Gatehouse Gazette — but we were only one publication.

 Most steampunks were doing their own thing, whether it was seaming costumes or writing stories or visiting conventions, not paying a whole lot of attention to these debates.
 “Fair-weather” steampunks, if you will.